A Bayesian Nonparametric Method to Adjust for Unmeasured Confounding with Negative Controls: Application: long-term exposure to ambient and cardiovascular hospitalization rates

 We fit three models to the data for comparison.
 The first model, denoted as ``YX" in Figure \ref{fig: results_data}, does not consider the unmeasured confounder $U$ and assumes

-In the second model denoted as ``YXU" in Figure \ref{fig: results_data}, we unmask $U$ and fit the BNP model, adjusting for $U$ by treating it as a covariate. $U$ is allowed to have a nonlinear relationship with $Y$:
+In the second model denoted as ``YXU" in Figure \ref{fig: results_data}, we unmask $U$ and fit the BNP model, adjusting for $U$ by treating it as a covariate. $U$ is allowed to have a non-linear relationship with $Y$:

-The third model, denoted as ``BNP-NC", accounts for the $U$ without using $U$.
-We apply our BNP method described in section 3, incorporating NCs to adjust for $U$.
+The third model, denoted as ``BNP-NC", accounts for $U$ without using $U$.
+We apply our BNP method described in Section 3, incorporating NC to adjust for $U$.

 Figure \ref{fig: results_data} shows the estimated response functions using these three models and the 95\% CI of the estimate curves.
-We consider the response function estimated from the ``YXU" model our benchmark and use it to evaluate the performance of a proposed method.
-When the covariate $U$ is masked, the estimated response curve from the ``BNP-NC" model (the blue line and interval) is close to the benchmark ``YXU" result (the green line and interval) than the response function estimated from the ``YX" model (the orange line and interval), demonstrating the effectiveness of our method.
-The discrepancy between the ``YX" modeling result (the orange line and interval) and the benchmark ``YXU" result (the green line and interval), highlighting the danger of not accounting for the unmeasured confounder $U$.
+We consider the response function estimated from the ``YXU" model as our benchmark and use it to evaluate the performance of our proposed method.
+When the covariate $U$ is masked, the estimated response curve from the ``BNP-NC" model (the blue line and interval) is closer to the benchmark ``YXU" result (the green line and interval) than the response function estimated from the ``YX" model (the orange line and interval), demonstrating the effectiveness of our method.
+The discrepancy between the ``YX" modeling result (the orange line and interval) and the benchmark ``YXU" result (the green line and interval) highlights the danger of not accounting for the unmeasured confounder $U$.
 The small difference between the ``BNP-NC" and ``YXU" results hints our NC possibly also adjusts for other unmeasured confounders than the household income $U$.

-It is worth noting a scarcity of data when the $PM_{2.5}$ exposure level is below 7.5 $\mu g/m^3$ or greater than 12.5 $\mu g/m^3$ (Figure \ref{fig: results_data}).
-Given our method's slightly weaker performance when the data size is small in the tail sections of the exposure as demonstrated in simulation studies, we suggest focusing on the central portion of the estimated CERF when evaluating a method with this example data.
-Examining the central section of the data distribution in Figure \ref{fig: results_data}, we observe that the blue line indicating our proposed method is still closer to the green line, representing the benchmark, than the orange line indicating the other method, demonstrating the superior performance of our method.